 Shopify is a wonderful ecommerce platform.
 We love it.
 But out of the box, it’s not accessible.
-So unless you’ve recently had a qualified accessibility specialist provide a WCAG audit followed by WCAG remediation to bring your web site into ADA compliance… then I can guarantee you that it isn’t.
+So unless you’ve recently had a qualified accessibility consultant provide a WCAG audit, followed by WCAG remediation to bring your Shopify website into ADA compliance… then I can guarantee you that it isn’t.

 And that’s a problem for two reasons.
 First you’re jeopardizing sales to over 61 million with disabilities in the US.
 Second is the very real legal risk posed by an increasing number of law firms forcing ADA compliance with demand letters and suits.

 The process for making your Shopify site accessible starts with understanding what the law and standards are.
 The American Disabilities Act (ADA) was enacted in 1990 and in recent years, the DOJ and the courts have made it clear that websites are “places of public accommodation” and thus subject to the ADA.
 While the DOJ has failed to set the technical guidelines for compliance, the Web Content Accessibility Guideline serves as the de facto standard for web accessibility.
 The current version of the WCAG is 2.1 and comes in 3 levels: A, AA, AAA.
 To conform to the ADA your website must meet WCAG 2.0 A, AA levels.